shubhmndal/shubhmndal/README.md

 When I’m not glued to my laptop, I enjoy playing basketball and keeping active.
 I’m also gaining valuable experience through internships, where I get hands-on knowledge and apply what I’ve learned in real-world situations.

-## 🛠️ The Tech I Love
-Here are some of the technologies I’m working with:
+## 📚 What I'm Currently Learning

 - **Languages:** Python, JavaScript, Java, C++
 - **Web Development:** HTML, CSS, React
 - **Tools & Frameworks:** Git, Node.js, Express, Django
 - **Databases:** MySQL, MongoDB
-- **Other Cool Stuff:** Docker, Firebase, Machine Learning

-## 📚 What I'm Currently Learning
 - **Machine Learning & AI:** Trying to understand how machines think and learn.
 - **Web Development:** Getting deeper into **React** and **Node.js**.
-- **Algorithms & Data Structures:** Sharpening my problem-solving skills.
+- **Algorithms & Data Structures:** Sharpening my problem-solving skills

 ## 💡 Projects I’m Working On
 Here are a few of the projects I’ve been working on.
 Feel free to check them out!